NandiniBhattad13/Privacy-Without-Regret-Differentially-Private-Inference-Time-Alignment/experiments/comparison.md

 | `--rm_label` | Label shown in plot/print output. | `Reward Model` |
 | `--dataset_label` | Label shown in plot/print output. | `Evaluation Set` |

-## Notes

-- Proxy rewards are globally z-scored across the full dataset, so `sigma` and `beta` are comparable across reward models.
-The same convention is used in Experiment 02.
-- The default `sigma_phase = sigma_gumbel / 2` splits the total Gaussian noise
-  budget across the two PrivITP phases.
-Combined PrivITP std is then `sqrt(2) * sigma_phase = sigma_gumbel / sqrt(2)`.
-Override `--sigma_phase`
-  directly if a different budget allocation is needed.
-- The script prints a per-N table for each algorithm to stdout in addition to saving the plot, which is useful when assembling LaTeX tables for the paper.

 ## Output